 At present, Major League Baseball has one official betting partner: MGM Resorts International.
 MGM, which also has nonexclusive sports betting partnerships with the NBA and NHL, became MLB’s official gaming and entertainment partner last November.

 Months earlier, MGM reportedly paid at least $25 million over three years to become the NBA’s first official sports betting partner, according to ESPN.com.
 Major League Baseball has not publicly disclosed the financial parameters of the AGO program.
 But as noted above, the price tag could vary based on the size of the book.

 Major League Baseball did not respond to requests for comment in time for Thursday’s deadline.

 Eventually, MGM plans to offer unique prop bets based on data gathered from MLB’s high-speed automated tool Statcast.
 By this time next year, bettors at MGM could be able to wager on the exit velocity of a Giancarlo Stanton double or the distance of an Aaron Judge home run.
 But the wagers still require regulatory approval in Nevada, said Scott Butera, MGM’s president of interactive gaming.

-[For more on the components of data — “game state” data and actually betting data — go here.]
+[For more on the components of data — “game state” data and actual betting data — go here.]

 Although the vast majority of Las Vegas sportsbooks receive in-game data from a feed provided by Stadium Technology Group, a Nevada-based software company, there are still several others that grade in-play wagers on their own.